 Stepped Disclosure Evidential Thresholds Fraud Accepting a commission from or paying same to a third party.
 Submitting false claims, such as expense claims, for payment or reimbursement.
-Theft of any Group asset.
-Waste Misuse / abuse / damage of any Group property.
-Wasteful use of Group goods and assets.
-Any impropriety including but not limited to matters of financial reporting, financial control, tax evasion, accounting or auditing.
+Waste &gt; Theft of any Group asset.&gt; Misuse / abuse / damage of any Group property.&gt; Wasteful use of Group goods and assets.
+Financial Reporting Any impropriety including but not limited to matters of financial reporting, financial control, tax evasion, accounting or auditing.
 Any fraud or deliberate error in preparing, evaluating, reviewing or maintaining any financial records or financial statements.
-Breach of Competition legislation.
-Violation of Health & Safety legislation.
-Breach of Environmental legislation &/or EPA licences.
-Any criminal offence.
-Financial Reporting Legal/External Regulation Internal Procedures & Code Serious breaches of fundamental internal control procedures.
-Any deficiencies in or lack of compliance with internal accounting controls.
-Internal Control Environment Corruption, bribery or blackmail.Serious non-ethical or non-professional behaviour.
-Professional Behaviour Deliberate concealment relating to any of the above.
-Any act or omission by or on behalf of the Group that is oppressive, discriminatory, or grossly negligent, or constitutes gross mismanagement.
-Trade Secrets >Where a Worker makes a Disclosure of relevant information and in respect of that disclosure of relevant information it is alleged that the disclosure concerned the unlawful acquisition, use or disclosure of a trade secret (within the meaning of the European Union (Protection of Trade Secrets) Regulations 2018 (S.I.
-No. 188 of 2018)), such disclosure is a protected disclosure provided that the worker has acted for the purposes of protecting the general public interest.
+Legal/External Regulation &gt; Breach of Competition legislation. &gt; Violation of Health &amp; Safety legislation. &gt; Breach of Environmental legislation &amp;/or EPA licences. &gt; Any criminal offence.
+Internal Procedures & Code &gt; Breach of the Bord na Móna Code of Business Conduct. &gt; Breach of any Group code or policy. &gt; Serious breaches of fundamental internal control procedures. &gt; Any deficiencies in or lack of compliance with internal accounting controls.
+Internal Control Environment Corruption, bribery or blackmail.
+Serious non-ethical or non-professional behaviour.
+Deliberate concealment relating to any of the above.
+Professional Behaviour > Any act or omission by or on behalf of the Group that is oppressive, discriminatory, or grossly negligent, or constitutes gross mismanagement.
 Any other Relevant Wrongdoing > As defined by the Act.